buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Range**: | Touch |
 | **Duration**: | Until dispelled |

-You touch an object weighing 5 pounds or less whose largest dimension is no more than 180 centimeters.
+You touch an object weighing 2.3 kg or less whose largest dimension is no more than 180 centimeters.
 The spell leaves a mark on the object' \*\*s surface and invisibly inscribes its name on the sapphire used as the material component.
 Each time you cast this spell, you must use a different sapphire.

 At any time thereafter, you can use 2 Actions to speak the object' \*\*s name and crush the sapphire.
 The object instantly appears in your hand regardless of physical or planar distance separating you, and the spell ends.